HydroModPy/HydroModPy/docs/readthedocs/source/scientific/mesh/index.rst

    * - Which mesh families exist and why do they matter?
      - :doc:`../solvers/mesh-and-discretization-strategies`
      - :doc:`/capability_gallery/mesh`
+   * - How do regular and irregular meshes compare for the same cell budget?
+     - :doc:`regular-vs-irregular-meshes`
+     - :doc:`/capability_gallery/cases/mesh_resolution_sensitivity_scale_ladder`
    * - How are geology, hydraulic properties, or forcing mapped to cells?
      - :doc:`../solvers/field-to-cell-parameter-transfer`
      - :doc:`/capability_gallery/hydraulic_properties`